pablop16n/web-docs-scorer/README.md

 ### urls_score

-This score is processed with `crawled_text_qualifier.score_urls()`, by looking at the amount of URLs in a document.
+This score is processed with `docscorer.score_urls()`, by looking at the amount of URLs in a document.
 In particular, we count the amount of "www" or "http" strings in the whole text, and then we get the ratio between the number of URLs and the total amount of segments.
 We ignore short segments, as for the _language_score_.
 The _urls_score_ is language independent, and its value is not lineal.
 We first get the percentage of URLs per 100 segments:

 `number_of_urls / number_of_segments * 100`